 Retail pharmacies, we’re familiar with that term.
 Retail healthcare or retail clinics are strange to some but a proven business model.
-Retail business already exists – maybe it’s a grocery store or hypermarket like Target or Walmart – all it needs is a PA or NP or physician to offer healthcare out of those centers.
+Businesses in retail already exist – maybe it’s a grocery store or hypermarkets like Target or Walmart – all it needs is a PA or NP or physician to offer healthcare out of those centers.

 The big advantage here is that the footprint already exists and the national reach is there.
 People living in remote parts of the US might not have access to a lot of different stores but there is a Costco or Walmart or Dollar Tree near them, somewhere.